What Your Favorite Thanksgiving Dish Says About You

 The naturally likeable one – You’re an amazing, beautiful specimen of human existence.
 The realization that Thanksgiving comes once a year and stuffing is the reason for the season comes to your mind weeks before.
 Boxed stuffing is inexcusable, you need the real deal and nothing will stand in your way of achieving it.
 You might not be the most outspoken, but you win at life and everyone knows it.

 The addict – Seriously, you never get enough of it.
-You always want more and yearn for it on everything.
+You always want more and yearn for it on everything, including leftover turkey sandwiches!
 All the sides in the world would mean nothing if you didn’t have gooey gravy to drizzle over.
 You’ll do whatever it takes to grab the gravy boat and start pouring like Niagara Falls on your plate.
 Go easy though, you might find yourself in a premature food coma.

 The compassionate one – You give attention to the one thing that’s seems to get no love at the dinner table.
 Who would appreciate a measly dinner roll when a feast sits upon you?
 Only the nicest and most caring person there is, that’s who.